Please check back in October 2022 for details about the AMP 2023 program.

 Yes, UBC Ch’nook has tuition bursaries available for any successfully admitted Indigenous student who cannot acquire tuition funding.

 Yes, thanks to the generous support of our Ch'nook's program donors, travel, accommodation and per diems will be covered for students travelling to UBC Vancouver to attend AMP classes from May 10-13 and June 6-10, 2022.

 On average, 15 Indigenous students are selected each year for the AMP.

-Yes, the AMP is only available for Canadian Indigenous applicants (First Nation, status, non-status, Métis and Inuit).
+Yes, the AMP is offered only to First Nation (status & non-status), Métis and Inuit Canadian Indigenous applicants.
 Proof of heritage is required when applying to the program.

 Throughout the duration of the program, students work on their capstone projects, integrating knowledge and theory learned in the AMP business classes into an actualized, practical business idea/presentation.

 The capstone project is an individual PowerPoint and oral presentation delivered in the final class of the AMP.
 Students will receive feedback and guidance from top-tier Sauder faculty, business professionals, mentors and their peers throughout the development of this project.

 For the capstone project, students must outline the vision, mission and operating plan of his or her business, and provide convincing arguments for the financial viability of said business.

 The topics of these projects are wide in scope.
 For example, a capstone project could be an existing project that a student’s community or employer is interested in developing.
 It could be an entrepreneurial project that a student wants to pursue personally or it could focus on the expansion of a current business or business initiative.
 Every student chooses a capstone project that is relevant to him or her.
 Over the years, numerous AMP alumni have turned their capstone project ideas into full-fledged businesses.